J-Mels/evergreen-organics/content.md

   At Evergreen, we derive our pesticides from purely natural sources, not lab-created chemicals.
 Furthermore, all produce is meticulously washed and inspected before being shipped.
 That's our promise to you.

 - Nutrient rich - dark colored greens/veggies
   -----Studies by nutritionists have shown that the richness of a fruit or vegetable's color is directly linked to the amount of nutrients they contain.
 GMO-laden produce from supermarkets are often severely lacking in the darker, richer colors, denoting an equally severe lack of nutritional value.
-We pledge to never use GMO in any of our products and utilize the finest of fertilizers to produce colorful, nutrient-rich produce that tastes better and makes you feel better.
+We pledge to never use GMO in any of our produce and utilize the finest of fertilizers to produce colorful, nutrient-rich produce that tastes better and makes you feel better.

 - Packaging uses fully recycled/environmentally sustainable materials
 - 100% Vegan and cruelty free